-Here's how plant sap analysis works: Two types of leaves are collected from the vine according to their position.
+Here's how the plant sap analysis method works: Two types of leaves are collected from the vine according to their position.
 The oldest, most viable mature leaves, and the most recently matured leaves (MRML) are removed and kept in separately marked sample bags (New/Old).
 A laboratory will draw sap out of the leaves and measure the nutrient content of the sap contained in the leaf.

 The lab will generate a report that shows nutrient concentrations in the OLD leaves and the NEW leaves.
 First, we can identify deficiencies in older leaves, and then severe nutrient deficiencies will show in new leaves.
 Plant sap analysis finds the location of the last nutrient reserves.

 Why is this so powerful?
 A plant tells us EXACTLY what its nutritional requirements are!
 Knowing what the plant needs enables us to customize and tailor specific nutrient solutions to optimize the genetic potential of your vines and regenerative agriculture practices.
 When we are able to provide exact nutrition needed for optimal performance, we encourage disease and insect resistance!